hujhax/austin-improv-wiki/Troupes/Tomato Pie.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>A two-person troupe that will bring you to tears, in good ways.</p>
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> A two-person troupe that will bring you to tears, in good ways.
+>
+>

-<p>Expect to see scenes that are layered with real emotional depth and character.</p>
+> Expect to see scenes that are layered with real emotional depth and character.
+>
+>

-<p>Then when you least expect it, Joshua and Ashley will take those scenes to their emotional peak, rendering you speechless because you can't stop crying/laughing/yelling.</p> </blockquote>
+> Then when you least expect it, Joshua and Ashley will take those scenes to their emotional peak, rendering you speechless because you can't stop crying/laughing/yelling.
+>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a two-person improv show, usually with many scenes and characters that are sometimes connected and sometimes not.
-We try to have as much fun as Middleage Comeback while being as believable as TJ & Dave. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do a two-person improv show, usually with many scenes and characters that are sometimes connected and sometimes not.
+We try to have as much fun as Middleage Comeback while being as believable as TJ & Dave.

 ## Media
 ### Videos